A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Greedy sparse continuous wavelet transform

-Next we construct our second discretization of $\cW\otimes\cS$.
+Next, we construct our second discretization of $\cW\otimes\cS$.
 This discretization is based on the tensor product of a discretized $\cW$ space, $\tilde{\cW}$, and a discretized $\cS$ space, $\tilde{\cS}$.
 In choosing $\tilde{\cW}$ and $\tilde{\cS}$, we follow two guidelines.
 First, the model should be invariant under the operations of the search algorithm.
 Since in the search algorithm, functions of $\tilde{\cW}\otimes\tilde{\cS}$ are translated along slope-rays, and restricted to slope-bands, we would like the space $\tilde{\cW}\otimes\tilde{\cS}$ to be invariant under these operations.
 Moreover, since $time$-pass filters are based on additions, we would like $\tilde{\cW}\otimes\tilde{\cS}$ to also be invariant under addition.
-The second guideline asserts that $\cS$ should be discretized ``finely'', to accommodate a rich class of signals.
+The second guideline is that $\cS$ should be discretized ``finely'', to accommodate a rich class of signals.
 Thus we discretize $\cS$ using a uniform grid $\{\w_n\}_{n=0}^N$.
 However, the window can be defined ``coarsely'', as a low dimensional parametric model.
 We consider windows that are B-splines in the frequency domain, and specifically in this paper we restrict ourselves to piecewise linear continuous windows.
-We note that even a piecewise linear continuous window with three nodes can model mother wavelets with a range of desirable properties.
-For example, using a window, with it's first node near $0$, we can design ``impulse-like'' mother wavelets, for detecting discontinuities.
-For another example, using a window with it's first node away from $0$, we can design ``oscillatory'' mother wavelets, for detecting local frequencies.
+We note that even a piecewise linear continuous window with three knots can model mother wavelets with a range of desirable properties.
+Using a window, with its first knot near $0$, we can design ``impulse-like'' mother wavelets, for detecting discontinuities.
+For another example, using a window with its first knot away from $0$, we can design ``oscillatory'' mother wavelets, for detecting local frequencies.
+We note that spline wavelet systems were extensively studied in the past, see, e.g., \cite{Unser:1993:PSW:160964.174020}.
 We call $\tilde{\cW}\otimes\tilde{\cS}$ the space of spline sequences.